Table of Contents [Hide]

 Any efforts to eat well, reduce* our exposure to toxins, along with adequate rest and regular exercise, provide our best chances of protecting our bodies from the onslaught of disease, degeneration and premature aging; all risk factors in autoimmune deficiency and disorders.

-Numerous studies suggest that a diet rich in nutrient dense foods, probiotics, supplements, among others, may greatly assist in helping the body to reduce* inflammation, repair damaged tissues and regulate hormonal and metabolism levels, while promoting good health.
+Numerous studies suggest that a diet rich in nutrient dense foods, probiotics, supplements such as Curcumin 2000 help to boost* the immune system, among others, may greatly assist in helping the body to reduce* inflammation, repair damaged tissues and regulate hormonal and metabolism levels, while promoting good health.
 Let’s take a look at some of these suggestions:

 - Avoid and Eliminate* Known Triggers in Your Diet (foods that cause allergic reactions)